simplesourcing/simplesourcing.github.io/pages/docs/examples/users.md

   because sending a command is an asynchronous operation.
 The parameters are as follows:
   * `key` - a unique identifier for this user that we have generated
-  * `Sequence.first()` - the state we expect the the user to be in.
-In this case as the user hasn't been created yet it will be the `0`, or the `first()` number in a sequence.
+  * `Sequence.first()` - the state we expect the user to be in.
+In this, case as the user hasn't been created yet, it will be the `0`, or the `first()` number in a sequence.
   * `UUID.randomUUID()` - An identifier for this command so it can be queried later.
 As we call `publishAndQueryCommand` there is no need for